kivancgnlp/MacOS_SmartCharge_Tuner/README.md

 This application is developed using undocumented APIs.
 Although I found it is safer to use than any other third party utilities ( because this one is running in high level library rather than communicating with hardware in low level) I do not take any responsibility caused by usage of this application.
 Use at your own risk.

+# Versions Tested

+Currently I've tested on my MBP2020 with Ventura but I noticed some issues when testing on my old MBA model 2014

 # Compiling
 After downloading the sources, open a terminal in the download folder and just type make for compilation.